Things founders probably ought to know about venture capital.

 Historically there have been times when founders successfully sought funding for products that were no more than ideas, concepts, or maybe blueprints.
 Who knows if those halcyon days will ever return?
 I hope they don’t.

 Companies built around products that are already ready for sale are less risky than those still trying to figure out what they are going to sell.
-Software startups often have continuously developing products, which sometimes puts them in the position of raising money while still trying to figure out the end product.
+Software startups often have continuously developing products, which can put them in the position of raising money while still trying to figure out the end product.
 They have a “product” developed, but not one that is ready for anyone to buy.

 The important thing to understand is that this scenario is higher-risk.